 With this feature enabled, agents are required to confirm their time in order to submit the ticket.
 They have 15 seconds from when the window opens to cancel.

-- Simplified time submission: Enables agents to be able to edit and submit their time spent in minutes, rather than in hours, minutes, and seconds.
+- Simplified time submission: Enables agents to edit and submit their time spent in minutes, rather than hours, minutes, and seconds.
 For example, with this setting enabled, an agent could enter "5" for five minutes.
-Without this setting enabled, the agent would have to enter it in the format "00:05:00".
+Without this setting enabled, the agent must enter it in the format "00:05:00".
 This setting only applies if you've also enabled the Edit time submission setting.

 - Enable group restrictions: Enables you to select which groups have access to the app.

-- If your Zendesk plan includes mutliple ticket forms, you'll need to update all of your forms to include to include two new custom ticket fields created by Time Tracking.
-For details, see the section below.
+- If your Zendesk plan includes multiple ticket forms, you must update all your forms to include two new custom ticket fields created by Time Tracking.
+For details, see Understanding Time Tracking custom ticket fields.

 Understanding Time Tracking custom ticket fields